xpindia22/JHCSoftware/README.md

 This will be a simple project to manage a clinic.

 Patient Registration
-Visits
-Revisits
-Recalling Data from database in tablular format.
+Visits, Revisits, Recalling Data from database in tablular format.
-Pharmacy
-Lab
-Accounts ... to begin with.
+Pharmacy, Lab, Accounts ... to begin with.

 Your will have to install apache2 server and mysql or mariadb server.
 Install wamp server and it will do it automatically for you.